cheungupdt/mywebsite/src/leadership/index.md

 # Leadership Experience

-Leadership is about empowering teams to achieve their full potential while navigating complex challenges and driving meaningful change.
-My approach combines strategic vision with practical execution, fostering environments where innovation thrives and people excel.
+Leadership is about empowering my teammates to achieve their full potential while navigating complex challenges and driving meaningful change.
+It's always a balancing act between intend from upper management and team's motivation and ability.
+My approach combines strategic vision with practical execution, developing environments where innovation thrives and people excel while cascading needed messages back to management.

 ## Leadership Philosophy